exook/helios_pi/README.md

 ## Setting up Raspberry Pi via SSH
 * When connected via SSH do set up the WiFi connection.
-  * `sudo raspi-config`
-  * Navigate to "System Options", then "Wireless LAN"
-    * For "SSID" enter the name of the netwokr, press enter
-    * Fpr passphrase, enter the passwrod for the network.
-Press neter
-    * Vack at the main menue, use thre right arrow key twice to mark "Finish", then press enter
 * Execute the following commands to setup the different interfaces of the reaspbery pi
   * `sudo raspi-config nonint do_vnc 0`
   * `sudo raspi-config nonint do_i2c 0`